Skip to main content

 };

-As long as your users still use certain browsers, your code needs to work well on them.
-Thus before putting a new syntactic sugar in your code, **don't forget to double check or read the instructions** (aka the documentation).
+As long as your users still run certain browsers, your code needs to work on them.
+Before dropping a new syntactic sugar into your code, **read the documentation first**.

 Conclusion

-In general, syntactic SUGAR is good (and totally recommended) to use, as long as it is accompanied with CARE, which is:
+Syntactic SUGAR is good (and totally recommended) to use, as long as it travels with CARE:

-• C — Check your use case, the syntax pitfalls and make sure your new code go well with your existing logic.
+• C stands for Check your use case, the syntax pitfalls, and make sure your new code meshes well with your existing logic.

-• A — Ask for review (code review, architecture review, etc).
-The best one to ask for a code review, to my opinion, is junior developers, or someone new to the team.
-Obviously while an expert eye is great to have, a junior or new team member will have a fresh look and can give you straight away whether your code is easy to understand.
-As much as I agree on respecting developers' personal taste on coding, an extra pair of eyes or 2nd opinion is absolutely needed, for a better reason.
+• A stands for Ask for review (code review, architecture review, etc).
+The best person to ask for a code review, to my opinion, is a junior developer or someone new to the team.
+An expert eye is great, but a junior or new team member brings a fresh look and can tell you straight away whether your code is easy to follow.
+An extra pair of eyes never hurts.

-• **R **— Read the documentation, read others' code and remarks.
-In addition, make your code readable by providing a README file or explanation comments.
+• R stands for Read the documentation, read others’ code and remarks.
+Make your code readable by providing a README file or explanation comments.
 But only when needed, because…

-• E — Explicit.
-Your code should stand for its own.
-Split the logic into smaller parts if it helps other to understand.
-Good code means less or no comment 😉.
-Why do you need comments if your code is readable and explicit enough, right?
+• E stands for Explicit.
+Your code should stand on its own.
+Split the logic into smaller parts if it helps others understand.
+Good code means fewer (or no) comments.
+Why would you need comments if your code is readable and explicit enough?

-To sum it up, code responsibly — think of efficiency, maintainability, readability for other developers 🤞.
-As long as you know your sugar limit, your syntactic sugar will be sweet 🍬 and there will not be any risk of diabetes 🚀.
+Code responsibly.
+Think about efficiency, maintainability, readability for other developers.
+As long as you know your sugar limit, your syntactic sugar will stay sweet and there won’t be any risk of diabetes.

 If you’d like to catch up with me sometimes, follow me on Twitter | Facebook or simply visit my portfolio website.